ujawal7/JavaScript/README.md

 }
 console.log(g) // 7
 ```
-The main difference between var and let is if we declare a variable with var and use it before declaring it will do hoisting and give output as undefined whereas if we use let than will give direct error.
+The main difference between var and let is if we declare a variable with var and use it before declaring it will do hoisting and give output as undefined whereas if we use let, it will give a direct error.
 ```javascript
 console.log(x); // Output: undefined
 var x = 5;